Connect with others who understand.

 Written by Emily Wagner, M.S.

-If you’re having or have had a mastectomy to treat breast cancer, your doctor has likely talked with you about breast reconstruction surgery.
-As of 2016, more than 40 percent of women in the U.S. who’d had a mastectomy also had breast reconstruction surgery.
-More than 4,400 MyBCTeam members report that they’ve had reconstruction.
+If you’re having or have had a mastectomy to treat breast cancer, your doctor has likely talked to you about breast reconstruction surgery, including the option of implants.
+As of 2016, more than 40 percent of women in the U.S. who had a mastectomy also chose to have breast reconstruction surgery.
+More than 4,400 members of MyBCTeam have shared that they’ve had reconstruction, both with and without implants.

 Making Decisions About Breast Reconstruction

-Deciding whether to undergo breast reconstruction can be difficult, and there are several factors to think about.
-Your doctor may offer to do reconstruction during a lumpectomy — the removal of a portion of a breast — or mastectomy — removal of an entire breast.
-Alternatively, you can choose to have the reconstruction done later after you’ve healed from surgery.
-If you are having or have had a single or double mastectomy, you may want to consider whether you’ll have one or both breasts reconstructed.
+Deciding whether to undergo breast reconstruction can be hard.
+There are several factors to think about.
+Your oncology team may offer to do reconstruction during a lumpectomy — removing a portion of a breast — or a mastectomy — removing the entire breast.
+Alternatively, you can choose to have the reconstruction later, after you’ve healed from surgery and other treatments.
+If you are having or have had a single or double mastectomy, think about whether you want one or both breasts reconstructed.
 Some people choose to have both done after a single mastectomy so their breasts will have a similar appearance.
+This is known as symmetrization.

-Some MyBCTeam members have discussed their experiences with breast reconstruction, including how it has affected their self-esteem.
+Some MyBCTeam members have shared their experiences with breast reconstruction and how it has affected their self-esteem.
 One member said, “I can’t explain it, but I do feel a different confidence now that I’ve had reconstruction.”

-Another member commented, “I, too, was very happy that I did reconstruction.
-It looks different, I still have to wear small inserts in my bra, but it was a great self-esteem booster for me.”
+Another member added, “I, too, was very happy that I chose reconstruction.
+It looks different, and I still have to wear small inserts in my bra, but it was a great boost to my self-esteem.”

-If you choose not to have reconstruction, you may opt to wear a breast prosthesis that looks similar to a natural breast.
-This is a foam or silicone breast-shaped prosthesis that can be placed in your bra or bathing suit to fill out the shape.
+If you choose not to have reconstruction, you can choose to wear a breast prosthesis that looks similar to a natural breast.
+This can be a foam or silicone prosthesis that you can put in your bra or bathing suit top.

 Timing for Reconstruction

-When choosing the timing of reconstruction surgery, there are a few factors to consider, including follow-up treatments after surgery, the type of breast cancer you have, and your personal preferences.
+When deciding when to have reconstruction surgery, there are a few factors to consider.
+These include follow-up treatments after surgery, the type of breast cancer you have, and your personal preferences.

 Immediate Reconstruction